jlaso/JaitecPassBundle/README.md

 Usage
 =====

-PassBundle provides this service to generate and check passwords :
+PassBundle provides these services to generate passwords and secrets :

 - ``jaitec_pass.main`` implements ``PassGeneratorInterface``
+- ``jaitec_pass.secret`` implements ``PassGeneratorInterface``

-Instead of those specialized services, you can also inject ``jaitec_pass.main``, which provides shortcuts to all of the other services and allow you to only inject a single dependency.
+Instead of those specialized services, you can also inject ``jaitec_pass.main`` or ``jaitec_pass.secret``, which provides shortcuts to all of the other services and allow you to only inject a single dependency.

 Sample
 ======